-How many times have you walked right past these alien-like globes in the fruit & veg department?
-Iâm not sure why kohlrabi isnât more popular.
-Itâs got a pretty neutral flavour, similar to the inner part of a broccoli stem.
-Itâs nice and crunchy, and you can do so many things with it.
-One of the simplest and most delicious ways, is in my recipe for Kohlrabi and Apple Salad with Fresh Dill.
-Keep reading to learn all about how to use kohlrabi in this recipe and more.
+Kohlrabi is the unsung hero of the produce aisle.
+How many times have you walked right past these alien-like globes without a second glance?
+I’m not sure why kohlrabi isn’t more popular.
+It’s got a pretty neutral flavour, similar to the inner part of a broccoli stem.
+It’s nice and crunchy, and you can do so many things with it.

 Once you know how to use kohlrabi, I think you'll be adding it to your cart a lot more often!

-And while each of these vegetables have had their moment in the viral limelight, (kale smoothies anyone?) kohlrabi has yet to have basked in the evangelized food-trend glory of its cousins.
+And while each of these vegetables have had their moment in the viral limelight, (kale smoothies anyone?) kohlrabi has yet to have basked in the food-trend glory of its cousins.
 In many parts of the world, kohlrabi is still pretty elusive in grocery stores.
 They are, however, a common find in farmers markets.
-Farmers love them because theyâre easy to grow, theyâre delicious, and they look cool.
+Farmers love them because they’re easy to grow, versatile, and delicious.

 Buying kohlrabi: What to look for